openscihub/node-osh-oauth2/README.md

   Client: {
     load: function(id, callback) {
-      // There is only one client.
+      // There can only be one...
       callback(null, {
         secret_hash: bcrypt.hashSync('d0nutz', 10)
       });